m-Vins/Nucleus/README.md

 Please note :

-1. that this repository contains only a subset(~100) of all the binaries(~3000) that we've used to run the tests, then same for the container.
-If you want to reproduce the test on all the binaries, just run `make download_all`, and then `make test`.
+1. That this repository contains only a subset(~100) of all the binaries(~3000) that we have used to run the tests.
+If you want to reproduce the test on all binaries, just run `make download_all`, and then `make test`.
 Be aware that this operation is **very time and memory consuming**.
 2. the target file that you want to test using nucleus should be in this folder, otherwise it is needed to bind another volume to the container using the option `-v` : `docker run -it -v .:/nucleus -v <target_volume>:<path_in_container> nucleus`

 ### Commands and Options